zachleigh/laravel-property-bag/README.md

 ```

 ###### I want to use dynamic allowed and default values.
 No problem.
-Like in the above section, create your own setRegistered method in UserSettings.php and return a collection of registered settings.
+Like in the above section, create your own registeredSettings method in the settings config file and return a collection of registered settings.
 ```
 /**
- * Get the registered and default values from config or given array.
+ * Return a collection of registered settings.
  *
- * @param array|null $registered
- *
  * @return Collection
  */
-protected function setRegistered($registered)
+public function registeredSettings()
 {
     $allGroups = Auth::user()->allGroupNames();